reactjs/react.dev/content/blog/2019-08-15-new-react-devtools.md

 ## Where did all of the DOM elements go?

-The new DevTools provides a way to filter components from the tree to make it easier to navigate large applications.
+The new DevTools provides a way to filter components from the tree to make it easier to navigate deeply nested hierarchies.
 Host nodes (e.g. HTML `<div>`, React Native `<View>`) are *hidden by default*, but this filter can be disabled:

 ![DevTools component filters](../images/blog/devtools-component-filters.gif)